 Tiles with non-uniform edging or a textured surface; tiles that mimic stone or timber.

 Larger format tiles; raw concrete-look tiles; geometric mosaics as a feature.

 Tiles can be a brilliant tool for solving quirks or shortfalls in a room's size or configuration.
 Tiling from floor to ceiling creates a luxe look and helps boost the sense of space.
 “Large-format tiles with a rectified edge, which minimises grout lines, are a great option,” says Grant.
 Try installing tiles on a 45-degree diagonal, as this will make the tiles and room appear larger.

-To give a big bathroom warmth and personality, Nicole Budge, national account manager of Johnson Tiles, suggests using patterned tiles or mosaics such as penny rounds to create a feature wall.
+To give a big bathroom warmth and personality, Johnson Tiles National Account Manager Nicole Budge suggests using patterned tiles or mosaics such as penny rounds to create a feature wall.
 “Pairing colour with natural materials can also create an intimate feel,” she says.
 “A combination of blues with crisp white and a wood-look tile laid in a herringbone pattern offers a contemporary, stylish look.”

-Up the contrast: For a bold look, Grant Haffenden suggests a contrasting grout: “This will highlight a diamond or herringbone pattern, and define tile shapes like fish scales, hexagonal or rhomboid patterns.”
+For a bold look, try contrasting grout, “this will highlight a diamond or herringbone pattern, and define tile shapes like fish scales, hexagonal or rhomboid patterns,” suggests Grant Haffenden.